-- 1. The REGIS Warning Grades system be modified to include a NP (No Participation) warning.
-NP warnings would be indicated for students whose attendance did not meet DoE participatory attendance guidelines.
-The NP warning should be listed ahead of any W warning; an NP warning would preclude the selection of any other warning. - 2.
-To accommodate faculty who use Sakai to submit warning grades into REGIS, the Sakai program be modified to include the NP grade and instructions. - 3.
-For RBHS units not currently using the REGIS system, the Banner system be modified to permit the submission of NP warnings. - 4.
-The email message that the Registrar's office sends out to all faculty prior to the opening of the warning grades system should include information explaining the NP warning and a link to the Financial Aid site for further information. - 5.
-The Registrar's office send out a reminder to faculty a few days before the closing of the warning grades system. - 6.
-All instructors teaching undergraduate and graduate courses be required to submit warning rosters. - 7.
-If a warning roster is not submitted for a particular course, the Registrar's office should alert the department chair. - 8.
-The NP warning should be available in the REGIS and Banner systems beginning with the Fall 2016 semester. - 9.
-A process should be developed for summer session warning rosters as well with the aim to begin documentation with the 2017 summer sessions.
+- 1. All instructors of all courses at Rutgers University (face to face, online, hybrid) be required to monitor student academic participation and identify those students for whom no instance of academic participation in the first part of the semester could be documented. - 2.
+The REGIS Warning Grades system be modified to include a NP (No Participation) warning.
+NP warnings would be indicated for students whose academic participation did not meet DoE guidelines.
+The NP warning should be listed ahead of any W warning; an NP warning would preclude the selection of any other warning. - 3.
+To accommodate faculty who use Sakai to submit warning grades into REGIS, the Sakai program be modified to include the NP grade and instructions. - 4.
+For RBHS units not currently using the REGIS system, the Banner system be modified to permit the submission of NP warnings. - 5.
+To accommodate faculty who would like to use the syllabus agreement option as a way to determine academic participation, the possibility of creating an automated syllabi agreement program in Sakai and the other Course Management Systems used at Rutgers should be investigated. - 6.
+Where an instructor has chosen to use the syllabus agreement option, it should be included as an assignment on the course syllabus - 7.
+While using clickers to determine participation is certainly an option, as it is likely that not all students in a course will have a clicker they should not be used as the sole determinant of participation in a course. - 8.
+In additional to including information on the requirements for academic participation in the award letters sent to students, Financial Aid should send out an email at the beginning of the semester reminding students of what they need to do in order to not put their financial aid at risk. - 9.
+The email message that the Registrar's office sends out to all faculty prior to the opening of the warning grades system should include information explaining the NP warning and a link to the Financial Aid site for further information. - 10.
+The Registrar's office send out a reminder to faculty a few days before the closing of the warning grades system. - 11.
+All instructors teaching undergraduate and graduate courses be required to submit warning rosters. - 12.
+If a warning roster is not submitted for a particular course, the Registrar's office should alert the department chair.

-10. The new process be widely publicized and reiterated at the beginning of every semester so that all faculty know why this is being done, and the risk to the students and the university if it is not done.
+- 13. Instructors who are contacted by a student who believes that they have received an NP in error should make every effort to respond to the student in a timely fashion and contact Financial Aid promptly if they find that the student did indeed participate within the DoE guidelines. - 14.
+The NP warning should be available in the REGIS and Banner systems beginning with the Fall 2016 semester. - 15.
+A process should be developed for summer session warning rosters as well with the aim to begin documentation with the 2017 summer sessions. - 16.
+The new process be widely publicized and reiterated at the beginning of every semester so that all faculty know why this is being done, and the risk to the students and the university if it is not done.